Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

 ./gradlew dokkaHtml
 ```

+!!! important
-Keep in mind, that plugins developed by the community may not follow same convention.
-Always consult plugin's creator documentation.
+    Keep in mind that plugins developed by the community may not follow the same convention.
+Always consult the plugin's documentation.

 Some plugins can be configured separately using a plugin class and configuration class.
 For example: